zastrixarundell/Catlixir/README.md

   ]
 end
 ```
 And you're good to go!
 The bot will start by itself.
+You can see how [CatlixirWeb](https://github.com/zastrixarundell/CatlixirWeb) is using it.

 ## Configuration
 If you're using the bot, you can use this pre-made configuration so save you time: